open/close all folders

 A large, flightless "terror bird".
 The former apex predator of South America, now dethroned by Smilodon.

-- Anachronism Stew: Phorusrhacos became extinct 13 million years ago, and terror birds as a whole disappeared around 1'8 million years ago.
-800,000 years before this episode takes place.
+- Anachronism Stew: Phorusrhacos became extinct 13 million years ago, though other terror birds persisted until about 100,000 years ago.

 - Artistic License Paleontology: In addition, terror birds would have had no trouble coexisting as a predator with sabretooths, as they were much faster and hunted faster prey.
 In fact, they were the only South American carnivore along with opossums to migrate northward successfully during the Great American Interchange.
 This is mentioned by the narrator, despite the constant theme of terror birds being outcompeted by cats.